Colleges by Location

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 7,927 in 2022.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 8,239 in 2022.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.

 Deadlines